sciabarra/Sparkoin/README.md

 It will start in background (omit -d if you want a foreground start):

 - jupyter with toree and cql in port 80
-- spark in port 7077 with the UI in port 8180
 - hadoop in port 8020
 - bitcore sending transactions to kafka